FraunhoferIOSB/FROST-Server/docs/settings/auth.md

 # Authentication and Authorisation

 There are many ways to secure webservices.
-The most flexible one is to use an external reverse proxy.
+The easiest one is to use an external reverse proxy.
-Since this can be tricky to set up, FROST offers some simple auth* options.
+Since this can be tricky to set up and is limited in what it can do, FROST offers some simple auth* options.

 Auth* has to happen in two places: in the HTTP package and in the MQTT package.
 To make things flexible, authentication is handled by classes that implement an interface, just like the